Command-Line Interface

 dev

-Local development environment lifecycle commands (start, stop, status).
+Local development environment lifecycle commands (start, stop, status, reset).

 Usage